Waterbuck (Kobus ellipsiprymnus)

 - Diet: grasses, reeds & leaves.

-- Reproduction: Females reach sexual maturity at approximately 12 months of age, while males at 16 months.
+- Reproduction: Females reach sexual maturity at approximately 2-3 years of age, while males mature at 6 years.
 After being impregnated a female will give birth to a single baby which will be weaned off her milk at 8 months of age.

 - Gestation: 280 days.